zoul0813/zeal-cc/STATUS.md

 ## Next Steps for Iteration

 ### Critical Issues to Fix
-1. 🔴 **Function parameters** - Parser hangs on functions with parameters (infinite loop)
+1. 🔴 **Function parameters** - Implement proper passing convention
-   - Currently: `int add(int a, int b)` causes parser to hang
+   - Currently: parameters parse into AST but are emitted as globals
-   - Need to fix parameter list parsing in `parse_function`
+   - Need calling convention and parameter load/store in prologue/epilogue
-   - Parameters are parsed but cause infinite loop
+   - Ensure function calls push args in correct order

 2. 🟡 **Stack-based variables** - Replace global labels with proper stack frames
    - Currently all variables are global labels (x:, y:, sum:)